September – October, 2016

-Quite a nice hotel but think staff were stressed with all the grumpy passengers from the grounded flight.
+Quite a nice hotel but think staff are stressed, with all the grumpy passengers from the grounded flight.

-Before leaving Dubai airport, Emirates advised: “passengers would get a wake-up call at 12:00 pm for a 12:20 pm return shuttle bus from hotels to the airport.
+Before leaving Dubai airport, Emirates advise: “passengers would get a wake-up call at 12:00 pm for a 12:20 pm return shuttle bus from hotels to the airport.
 Do not miss this shuttle bus”.
-This is the other reason I could not sleep.
+This is the other reason I can’t sleep.

-After a very fast 15-minute buffet lunch, nearly missed the shuttle bus back to the airport.
+After a very fast 15-minute buffet lunch and nearly missing the shuttle bus, it’s back to the airport.

-Another wait at the airport for the plane, dazed and sleepy.
+Another wait at the airport for the plane – dazed and extremely sleepy.

-An announcement of our flight delayed again came over the speaker.
-Sidewards’ glances amongst passengers…here we go again.
+An announcement of yet another delay for our flight – sidewards’ glances amongst passengers.
+Here we go again…

-Luckily, the plane was only delayed for 15 minutes; not so bad.
+Luckily, the plane is only delayed for 15 minutes, not so bad.
 Are planes ever on time these days?

-Boarded a little late but alas, we did take off, finally.
+Board a little late but alas, we do take off, finally.
 I let out a small loud cheer to the amusement of my surrounding passengers.
-At last, we were on our 13-hour journey to The Land of Oz!
+At last, we’re on our 13-hour journey to The Land of Oz!

 Excellent service on the Emirates flight.
-All was well with the world once more.
+All is well with the world once more.